cosmos/ibc/spec/app/ics-029-fee-payment/README.md

 While the details may vary between fee modules, all Fee modules **must** ensure it does the following:

+- It must allow relayers to register their counterparty address.
 - It must have in escrow the maximum fees that all outstanding packets may pay out (or it must have ability to mint required amount of tokens)
 - It must pay the receive fee for a packet to the forward relayer specified in `PayFee` callback (if unspecified, it must refund forward fee to original fee payer(s))
 - It must pay the ack fee for a packet to the reverse relayer specified in `PayFee` callback